vercel-labs/markdown-sanitizers/markdown-to-markdown-sanitizer/README.md

 A robust markdown sanitizer focused on avoiding unexpected image and link URLs in markdown.

-This sanitizer consumes markdown and produces markdown output.
+The sanitizer consumes markdown and produces markdown output.
 Generally speaking, this is less secure sanitizing the final rendered output such as the generated HTML.
 Hence, this package should only be used when the markdown is rendered by a third-party such as GitHub or GitLab.